 This section contains the total energy delivered by Essential Energy to the customer based on the customer's metered consumption as per their invoice and relevant financial year.

-Total energy delivered has been sourced from the Finance Gross Margin report and includes accruals.
-The Finance report takes into account the invoice data that is still outstanding through the accrual process.
+Total energy delivered has been sourced from PEACE (via NRC-COGNOS) which populates the Finance Gross Margin report and associated workbooks.
+This Finance report takes into account the invoice data that is still outstanding through the accrual process.